d-iii-s/serverless-benchmarking/README.md

   Read the [Abstract](docs/abstract.md) for background, motivation, and a summary of the suite's objectives.

 - **For details on included benchmarks:**
-  See [Benhcmarks Details](benchmark/README.md) for descriptions of the sample benchmarks and their endpoints.
+  See [Benchmarks Details](benchmark/README.md) for descriptions of the sample benchmarks and their endpoints.

 - **For technical architecture and development:**
   Visit [Development & Architecture](docs/development-architecture.md) for an overview of the harness, workflow, and extension points.